kubernetes-sigs/kind/site/content/docs/user/ingress.md

 > **NOTE**: You may also want to consider using [Gateway API](https://gateway-api.sigs.k8s.io/) instead of Ingress.
 > Gateway API has an [Ingress migration guide](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/).
 >
-> You can use blixit to test Gateway API with kind https://github.com/kubernetes-sigs/blixt#usage
+> You can use blixt to test Gateway API with kind https://github.com/kubernetes-sigs/blixt#usage

 ### Create Cluster